SimonHFrost/resume/resume.md

     - Javascript, C#, Powershell, SQL
     - Route Delivery Optimization and Logistics

-    At Telogis I worked on the interface and backend for a 'Travelling Salesman Problem' solver.
+    At Telogis I worked on the interface and backend for a 'Traveling Salesman Problem' solver.
 The product integrated tightly with multiple different services such as a real-time fleet tracker.

     I worked throughout the stack from the client with Ext JS and Silverlight, to the backend with C# SQL and powershell to automate tasks.
-I also helped in recruiting by giving employeer presentations and attending job fairs.
+I also helped in recruiting by giving employer presentations and attending job fairs.

 &nbsp;

 * 	 Nov 2011 - Feb 2012: **HITLab, University of Canterbury** - **New Zealand**

     Game Developer